dewski/mail_gate/README.md

 end
 ```

-Email now sent within the staging environment will extract any emails that don't match the whitelist.
-If after being filtered there are no more recipients because they were filtered out, no email will be sent:
+Email now sent within the staging environment will extract any recipient emails that don't match the whitelist.
+If after being filtered there aren't any recipients left because they were filtered out, no email will be sent:

 ```
 > Article.first.comments.each do |comment|